mvenkatapraveen/Documentation/sqoop/basics.md

 		HDFS: Number of large read operations=0
 		HDFS: Number of write operations=6
 	Job Counters
-		Killed map tasks=1
 		Launched map tasks=3
 		Other local map tasks=3
-		Total time spent by all maps in occupied slots (ms)=128582 Total time spent by all reduces in occupied slots (ms)=0 Total time spent by all map tasks (ms)=128582
+		Total time spent by all maps in occupied slots (ms)=128876 Total time spent by all reduces in occupied slots (ms)=0 Total time spent by all map tasks (ms)=128876
-		Total vcore-milliseconds taken by all map tasks=128582 Total megabyte-milliseconds taken by all map tasks=131667968 Map-Reduce Framework
+		Total vcore-milliseconds taken by all map tasks=128876 Total megabyte-milliseconds taken by all map tasks=131969024 Map-Reduce Framework
 		Map input records=3
 		Map output records=3